chef/chef-web-docs/_vendor/github.com/chef/chef-server/docs-chef-io/content/server/api_chef_server.md

 ### /association_requests

-Users may be invited to join organizations via the web user interface in the Chef management console or via the `POST` endpoint in the Chef Infra Server API.
+Users may be invited to join organizations via the web user interface via the `POST` endpoint in the Chef Infra Server API.

 The `/association_requests` endpoint has the following methods: